Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 Showing your kids what to do with money early on, rather than letting them learn the hard way, is a gift.
 (Perfection isn’t the aim, but knowing our responsibility here can be a great motivator for sticking to your money goals).

-Benefits of having a simple budget
+What are the benefits of having a simple budget?

 When we started our simple budget journey, it was shocking to see where our money was really going during the newborn stage.
 Our biggest money ‘wastes’?
 Takeaway meals and not shopping around for better deals on our providers.